Los Angeles Gun Crime Lawyers

 California gun laws allow most adults age 21 and older in the state to buy a firearm without a license.
 Unless you are prohibited by law from owning a handgun, you may legally keep a gun within your house or a place of business.
 You may also legally carry a gun from place to place in a locked container.

-The following people are prohibited from acquiring or possessing a gun in California, and if found in position of a gun, can face prosecution:
+The following people are prohibited from acquiring or possessing a gun in California, and if found in possession of a gun, can face prosecution:

 - Any individual convicted of a felony offense.